jaredpar/jaredpar.github.io/_posts/2010-09-10-improving-the-display-of-f-seq-lt-t-gt-s-in-the-debugger.md

 ---
 layout: post
+title: Improving the Display of seq<T> in the Debugger
 ---
 F#'s seq<T> expressions are a frustrating item to inspect at debug time.
 A seq<T> value is a collection and when users inspect such a value at debug time they want to see the contents of the collection.
 Instead they are often presented with a view resembling the following